Digesting Japanese History: Symbolism in Bento Boxes

 Japan Forum Newsletter

-In Japanese culinary philosophy, the focus is on both aesthetics and flavour.
-Chef aims to create dishes that are not only delicious, but also visually appealing by incorporating the five colours – white, black, yellow, red and green, as well as the five flavours – sweet, sour, bitter, spicy and salty.
-It is important to balance these colours and flavours to create a sense of harmony and avoid overwhelming the dish with too much going on.
-This attention to detail creates a sense of tranquility in the bento box, often leaving people impressed and hesitate to dig in.
+Japanese culinary philosophy values aesthetics as much as flavour.
+Chefs aims to create dishes that incorporates the five colours—white, black, yellow, red and green—and the five flavours—sweet, sour, bitter, spicy and salty.
+Balancing these creates harmony and avoids overwhelming the dish.
+This attention to detail brings tranquillity to the bento box, often leaving people hesitant to dig in.

-Bento boxes typically include simple and affordable ingredients like tofu, eggs, vegetables, rice, dried fruits and raw fish.
-These components are small but pack a powerful punch, staying true to the Japanese design philosophy of “small yet mighty”.
+Bentos use simple, affordable ingredients like tofu, eggs, vegetables, rice, dried fruits and raw fish.
+These small components pack a powerful punch, embodying the Japanese design philosophy of “small yet mighty”.

-Japanese style is known for its natural beauty, simplicity and harmony.
-It draws attention from nature, the seasons and Zen philosophy.
+Japanese style draws from nature, the seasons and Zen philosophy.
+It values natural beauty, simplicity and harmony.

 References